abhishek0208/clews_gis/user/processing.rst

 	gdf_test.plot(column = 'value')

+Lastly, using the lat/long columns of the csv, create a points shapefile.

 Vector Shapefile Component
 ---------------------

-The Global Administrative Unit Layer (GAUL) for admin 0 (country-level) is a single shapefile with each country being a feature.
+The Global Administrative Unit Layer (GAUL) for admin 0 (country-level) is a single shapefile with each country being a feature in the file.

-We will need separate shapefiles for each country:
+We will need separate shapefiles for individual countries:

 .. code-block:: python